SLASHEM-Extended/SLASHEM-Extended/readme.txt

--fixed bug 1375286: pummel strikes nothing, inside ochre jelly -fixed bug 1355891: Cannot wish for multiple potions of vampire blood -fixed bug 1314114: Shopkeepers cant see Shirts through invisible armour
+-fixed bug 1375286: pummel strikes nothing, inside ochre jelly -fixed bug 1355891: Cannot wish for multiple potions of vampire blood -fixed bug 1314114: Shopkeepers cant see Shirts through invisible armour -fixed bug 1304954: You can Name the Sword of Balance

 See history.txt for changes made in previous versions.